 Student Motivation

 After each quiz, students completed a survey about the use of flashcards.
-The number of responses, categorized by strongly agree, agree, disagree, and strongly disagree, are listed in the raw data of Appendix H. The questions from each survey are the same, so I compared the results from each question . .
+The number of responses, categorized by strongly agree, agree, disagree, and strongly disagree, are listed in Appendix H. The questions from each survey are the same, so I compared the results from each question (Fig. 2).
+Questions 2, 3, and 4 had very similar results on the surveys, which did not indicate that students were more or less motivated by using one set of flashcards over the other.
+However, questions 1 and 5 had results that indicated that students were more motivated using the iTouch flashcards.

 Figure 2.
 Comparison of question 1 survey answers.

 As Figure 2 shows, more students (93%) agreed that they enjoyed using the iTouch flashcards, while only 81% agreed that they enjoyed learning vocabulary by use of paper flashcards.
-When asked if they were prepared for the quiz by using each type of vocabulary, survey results were very similar, with 83% and 88% agreeing that they felt prepared.
+When asked if they were prepared for the quiz by using each type of vocabulary, survey results were very similar, with 83% and 88% respectively, agreeing that they felt prepared.
 Figure 3 on the following page shows that students are more motivated to study on their own if they use an iTouch, with 61% agreeing that they would study vocabulary on their own.
 Only 46% agreed that they would study with flashcards on their own.
 The results of the survey showed that the students were more motivated to learn vocabulary using the iTouch flashcards.

 Figure 3.
 Comparison of question 5 survey answers.

 I also collected qualitative data for my study through the use of classroom observation forms.
 By filling out one of these forms while students used flashcards each day, I was able to compare student behavior when using paper flashcards and iTouch flashcards.
 Each instance of off-task behavior was recorded using the code number for the student.
-These off-task behaviors included, but weren’t limited to: talking to others, doing work for another class, talking to their partner, staring into space, etc. The students were unaware that their behavior was being monitored and recorded in order to keep my data as accurate as possible.
+These off-task behaviors included, but were not limited to: talking to others, doing work for another class, talking to their partner, staring into space, and so forth.
+The students were unaware that their behavior was being monitored and recorded in order to keep my data as accurate as possible.
 For the sake of demonstrating student behavior during paper flashcard use and iTouch flashcard use, I have included a sample (Appendix G).

-The results gathered from the classroom observation form can be found in Figure 4 on the following page.
+The results gathered from the classroom observation form can be found in Figure 4.
 When comparing the instances of off-task behavior occurring during use of paper and iTouch flashcards, I noticed that there seemed to be a trend.

 Figure 4.
 Off-task behavior.

 According to my observations, there were many more instances of off-task behavior during paper flashcard use.
-In fact, on day 3 of the iTouch flashcard use, there were no off-task behaviors.
+In fact, on day 3 of the iTouch flashcard use, I did not see any off-task behaviors.
 The classroom was silent as students worked diligently to learn the vocabulary.
 Another trend that the results show is that for each type of flashcards, day 3 had the least amount of off-task behaviors.
-For each unit, day 3 was also when students took the quiz after practicing with the flashcards.
+For each unit, day 3 was also when students took the quiz after practicing with the flashcards, which could be the reason behind less numbers of off-task behaviors observed.

 Discussion